 Important: The frequency model (A, B, C) must be the same for both receivers.

 Firmware is embedded software in each component that controls functionality.
 Installing the latest version of firmware updates the receiver to incorporate additional features and enhancements.
-New versions of the firmware can be uploaded and installed using the Shure Update Utility tool available in Shure Wireless Workbench 6 (WWB6) software.
-Software is available for download from http://www.shure.com.
+New versions of the firmware can be uploaded and installed using the Shure Update Utility tool, which is available from the Shure Update Utility page.

 When you update receiver firmware, update your transmitters to the same firmware version to ensure consistent operation.

 The firmware of all devices has the form of MAJOR.MINOR.PATCH (e.g., 1.2.14).
 At a minimum, all devices on the network (including transmitters), must have the same MAJOR and MINOR firmware version numbers (e.g., 1.2.x).